Tuesday, 30 March 2021

 Jin Kosugi (小杉仁): Jin is a scientist, who likely is the middle one of about three surviving brothers.

 Bion Suzuka (鈴鹿美音): Jin’s fellow scientist wife and his closest confidante.
-Along with him, she was kidnapped by a Kaijin disguised as a giant Eagle.
+Along with him, she was kidnapped by a lion.

 Yukiyoshi Kosugi (小杉幸義): Bion and Jin’s hapless older child and son.